 Programme & topics

 The online master's course consists of online knowledge clips, tutorials and feedback clips.
-Furthermore it includes guided practical training on applying models using Excel and case studies to apply modelling for food science problems from literature.
+Furthermore, it includes guided practical training on applying Excel models and case studies to use modelling for food science problems from the literature.
 Information will be made available via Brightspace.
-A textbook is available for additional background reading, but it is not necessary to buy the textbook (M.A.J.S. van Boekel, Kinetic modelling of reactions in foods.
+A textbook is available for additional background reading.
+Still, buying the book is unnecessary (M.A.J.S. van Boekel, Kinetic modelling of reactions in foods.
 CRC/Taylor & Francis, Boca Raton, 2008).